 - In-home Consultations

 Pet Friendly Carpet & Flooring Solutions

 We’ve got great news for pet owners.
 New innovations in carpet fibers, backings and even carpet cushion now make it easier for pet owners to handle those little accidents.
-We’ve also got rugged yet beautiful laminate flooring designed to handle the larger four legged creatures that may have done a number on your existing floors.
+We’ve also got rugged yet beautiful laminate and luxury vinyl plank flooring designed to handle the larger four legged creatures that may have done a number on your existing floors.
 Come in and explore the many options that will make your life easier and your home more beautiful.

 Experience You Can Trust

 With over 80 years combined installation knowledge and decades of customer service excellence, we want you to have the best possible flooring experience.
 From the first meeting to the last, you are treated as we would want to be treated, like family.
 Our best advertisement is word of mouth – ask around!

 We see lots of big discounts and crazy low prices being advertised but are not surprised when customers tell us that our final price is right on.
 Why?
 Because there is usually more to these low priced deals than meets the eye.
 We don’t believe in getting you in with low-ball offers and then making up the difference with several add-ons.
 Our prices are all inclusive.
 We believe in looking at what your job includes and giving you a fair COMPLETE price.
 Then compare our total job price.
 You’ll be glad you did and our estimates are free.

 Buying Tips for Resilient Flooring